 1. Limit your pet’s activity for 7-10 days.
 No running, jumping, excessive play, or other strenuous activity.
 Keep pets inside where they can stay calm, clean, dry, and warm.
 Leash walk dogs.

-3. Appetite should return gradually within 24 hours.
+2. Your pet’s appetite should return gradually within 24 hours.
+Do not change your pet’s diet or give any special treats for 7-10 days.
+This could mask post-surgical complications.
 Lethargy, diarrhea, or vomiting lasting more than 24 hours post-op is not normal and you should call this office for instruction.

-5. Your pet received a green tattoo next to their incision.
+8. Your pet received a green tattoo next to their incision.
 This tattoo is a scoring process in the skin; it is not an extra incision.